 In case this does not work, we could install the latest drivers from the manufacturer’s website.

-It has also been suggested to roll back the graphics drivers if things do not work right.
+It is also suggested to roll back the graphics drivers if things do not work right.

 2] Enabling GPU/Display scaling